 Total plasma Cl is decreased, half-life is prolonged, and Cmax is increased.

 Diabetes mellitus, type 2: Management of type 2 diabetes mellitus when hyperglycemia cannot be managed with diet and exercise alone.

 Note: If not contraindicated and if tolerated, metformin is the preferred initial pharmacologic agent for type 2 diabetes management (ADA 2018a).

 Antipsychotic-induced weight gain

-Based on British Association for Psychopharmacology guidelines on the management of weight gain, metabolic disturbances and cardiovascular risk associated with psychosis and antipsychotic drug treatment, metformin should be considered to attenuate or reduce weight gain caused by antipsychotics after behavioral interventions have failed [Cooper 2016].
-Based on the Canadian Network for Mood and Anxiety Treatments (CANMAT) recommendations for the management of patients with mood disorders and comorbid metabolic disorders, metformin is recommended as a second-line option after nonpharmacologic strategies for managing weight gain in patients with bipolar and major depressive disorders and is recognized as often being used as a secondary prevention strategy for antipsychotic-related weight gain [CANMAT [McIntyre 2012]].
+Based on British Association for Psychopharmacology guidelines on the management of weight gain, metabolic disturbances, and cardiovascular risk associated with psychosis and antipsychotic drug treatment, metformin should be considered to attenuate or reduce weight gain caused by antipsychotics after behavioral interventions have failed [Cooper 2016].
+Based on the Canadian Network for Mood and Anxiety Treatments (CANMAT) recommendations for the management of patients with mood disorders and comorbid metabolic disorders, metformin is recommended as a second-line option after nonpharmacologic strategies for managing weight gain in patients with bipolar and major depressive disorders have failed, and is recognized as often being used as a secondary prevention strategy for antipsychotic-related weight gain [CANMAT [McIntyre 2012]].

 Diabetes mellitus, type 2 (prevention)

 Data from a multicenter, placebo-controlled clinical trial involving 3,234 nondiabetic patients at high risk for developing diabetes showed that metformin treatment reduced the incidence of diabetes compared to placebo [Knowler 2002].